 The internet and technology is everywhere, it’s not something that can be avoided anymore!
 I personally can’t think of a man-made initiative as incredible as the internet.
 Everybody in the world has the ability to be connected, how incredible is that?
 There a people witnessing the intelligence of the internet who also lived through the days of only the extremely wealthy having a mobile phone.
 I find that amazing.

 Sean is an Irish 18 year old.
 A member of the Irish Internet Safety Youth Panel, he has helped promote internet safety for children.
-Currently in his final year in Gonzaga College, he was on the fifth year’s Habitat for Humanity trip to Zambia in 2011, after raising a total of €90,000 between himself and the other 24 members of the trip.
+He was on the fifth year’s Habitat for Humanity trip to Zambia in 2011, after raising a total of €90,000 between himself and the other 24 members of the trip.
 An avid fan of the Vlogbrothers on YouTube, he is currently involved in a few of the new start up projects within the community, including writing articles for the STG (online newsletter with over 13,00 followers), and he’s currently working on the release of DFTBA News.
 With a strong hand in debating he has competed in all of Ireland’s major debating competitions in both House and Mace forms, while playing social rugby and a selection of other sports.
 Sean has taken part, and won a prize in, the Irish Young Scientist exhibition for a project on the prediction of volcano eruptions.

 I’m interested in IT trends, computer science and psychology.
 I am currently leading Teen IT (a personal project of mine) and some school projects, such as Student magazine.
 Teen IT is an internet IT magazine for teenagers, where they can learn, discuss, and be orientated in technology.
 My first IT project was our basketball team’s homepage.